 Girls to experience joys of STEM at annual JMU conference

-Girls in grades 6-9 from across Virginia will become disease detectives during a workshop on epidemiology at the 12th annual Expanding Your Horizons math and science conference for girls Saturday at James Madison University.
+Girls in grades 6-9 from across Virginia will test their skill at designing art with electronic circuits during a workshop at the 11th annual Expanding Your Horizons math and science conference for girls Saturday, March 17, at James Madison University.

-In addition to the workshops, the girls will hear fromwho will share stories from their careers and the paths they took to reach them.
+In addition to the workshops, the girls will hear from two women who will share stories from their STEM careers and the paths they took to reach them.

 Two adult workshops will be offered for parents and teachers accompanying their students to provide them with ways they can prepare their students for careers in STEM and get information on college admissions and financial aid.

 “We want to broaden the participants’ image of who scientists are and what they do.
 The conference helps the girls see the many career possibilities available in STEM and encourages them to continue taking math and science classes to prepare for these careers,” said Dr. Katie Quertermous, JMU associate professor of mathematics and statistics.